yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-enrollment.md

 });
 ```

 After enrolling the new card, you will receive the `vaulted_token`, which you can use to make payments in the future without asking for your customer's card information.
-The following code block presents an example of a response from the `apiClientEnroll.continueEnrollment` function.
+The following code block shows an example of a response from the `apiClientEnroll.continueEnrollment` function:

 ```json
 {